 Fund Manager Skill in an Era of Globalization: Offshore Concentration and Mutual Fund Performance

-We study how mutual fund managers gain an edge in selecting stocks in an era of globalization.
 We use textual analysis to construct a new measure that captures a mutual fund’s offshore exposure concentration through holding U.S. multinational firms.
-The proposed offshore concentration index (OCI) is distinct from existing measures of investment skills.
-More importantly, funds with a higher offshore concentration index are associated with significantly better fund performance, with the difference in four-factor alpha between the top and bottom OCI deciles amounting to 2.95% per annum.
+We find that funds with a higher offshore concentration index are associated with significantly better performance, with the difference in four-factor alpha between the top and bottom OCI deciles amounting to 2.95% per annum.
 Fund managers’ overweighing of firms with operations in certain countries can be partly attributed to their foreign ethnicity.
-Our study uncovers an important source of fund manager skill, which is of particular importance in an era of globalization.
+Further analysis shows that high OCI funds have an information edge regarding firms’ fundamentals such as future earnings.
+Overall, our study suggests that fund managers have country-specific expertise and specialization, which is of particular importance in an era of globalization.

-Keywords: Mutual funds, Manager Skill, Globalization, Offshore Concentration, Fund Performance
+Keywords: Mutual funds, Manager Skill, Offshore Concentration, Fund Performance, Multinational Firms, Textual Analysis, Supervised Machine Learning

 JEL Classification: G11, G23, J24